-In addition, there is a new structure to store details about the processing such as the program used, its version, the date of processing, and other metadata in the NXprocess group.
+In addition to the NXdata and NXsample groups, the NXprocess group provides structure to store details about the processing, such as the program used, its version, the date of processing, and other metadata.
 The NXprocess group can hold additional NXparameter groups which are containers for storing the input and output parameters of the program used to perform the processing.